-Located in northwestern Romania, only minutes away from the border with Hungary, Satu Mare spans over 150 square kilometers and has a population of about 109,000 inhabitants.
-As the capital city of Satu Mare County, the city is a cultural, academic, and industrial center of the region.
+Located in northwestern Romania, only minutes away from the border with Hungary, Satu Mare spans over 150 square kilometres and has a population of about 109,000 inhabitants.
+As the capital city of Satu Mare County, the city is a cultural, academic, and industrial centre of the region.

 Strategically located on the intersection of commercial roads, Satu Mare developed as an important rail hub starting with the 19th century.
 Also, thanks to its closeness to the borders with Hungary and Ukraine, Satu Mare is a prime location for industrial and logistical parks.

 The tallest building in Transylvania and the fourth tallest in the country, at 97 meters.
 The construction of the building started in 1972 at the order of the Communist Party and was finalized in 1984, in the brutalist architectural style.
 The building features three smaller towers, representing the three main nationalities living in Satu Mare – Romanians, Hungarians and Germans – and the main tower representing the bond between them.

 One of the oldest churches in Satu Mare, serving the Reformed community and located in the historical centre of the city.
 The bell of the church was cast in 1633 and it’s the oldest in Satu Mare.
 Built between 1793 and 1802, the Chains Church takes its nickname from the pillar-mounted forged chains that surround it.

 The 47-meter-tall tower was built in 1904 based on the designs of architect Ferencz Dittler.
 At the base, the structure is rectangular, but after the first ten meters, it turns into a cylinder that is capped by an observation platform.
 As the name implies, the tower was used as a spotting point by Satu Mare’s fire squad.
 Visitors can enter the building and climb the tower for a spectacular view of the city.